-How to Get “Save As” Shortcut in MacOS Mojave
+How to Get “Save As” Shortcut in macOS Ventura, Big Sur, Catalina, Mojave

 The Mac “Save As” keyboard shortcut allows you to quickly save a new version of an active document without re-writing the currently active document, which is perfect for many productivity situations where you’d want to save a current file as a different file type for compatibility reasons or as a backup version, or as a different copy in a new location, or any number of reasons.